Akuli/teek/docs/textwidget.rst

           ...

-    ...but it's just as common to start column numbering at 0, just like string indices.
+    ...but it's just as common to start column numbering at 0, just like string indexing in general.

     Avoid working with 0-based line numbers if you can.
-That way your pythotk code will be simpler and less confusing.
+That way your pythotk code will probably be simpler and less confusing.

 The text indices can do everything that namedtuples can do.